Similarity-based Label Inference Attack against Training and Inference of Split Learning: Introduction

-In practical applications, the trusted third-party service provider (or server) may not always be available.
-The direct sharing of private labels (e.g., patient medical records) would cause severe privacy and security concerns.
-Moreover, with the private labels, the adversary can reconstruct a complementary learning model and make free use of the private labels.
-To this end, split learning with label protections is considered in Figs.~\ref{fig:vallina-split-learning} and~\ref{fig:nolabel-split-learning}.
-In particular, in Fig.~\ref{fig:vallina-split-learning}, private set intersection~(PSI) protocols~\cite{kolesnikov16, pinkas18} are adopted in vanilla split learning to align the data records before training, such that the labels can reside in the server.
-In Fig.~\ref{fig:nolabel-split-learning}, the learning model is divided into three portions, where the client has both the input and output portions of the model to locally evaluate the loss (to share gradients instead of the private labels).
-The process requires additional communication steps between the client and the server for label protections.
+Note that the trusted third-party service provider (or server) may not always be available in many practical applications.
+Directly sharing of private labels (e.g., patient medical records) would cause severe privacy and security concerns.
+Moreover, the adversary can make free use of the recovered private labels and even reconstruct a complementary learning model.
+To this end, split learning with label protections is shown in Figs.~\ref{fig:split-learning-setup}\subref{fig:vallina-split-learning} and \ref{fig:split-learning-setup}\subref{fig:nolabel-split-learning}.
+In particular, in Fig.~\ref{fig:split-learning-setup}\subref{fig:vallina-split-learning}, private set intersection~(PSI) protocols~\cite{kolesnikov16, pinkas18} are adopted in vanilla split learning to align the data records before training, such that the labels can reside in the server.
+In Fig.~\ref{fig:split-learning-setup}\subref{fig:nolabel-split-learning}, the learning model is divided into three portions, where the client has both the input and output portions of the model to locally evaluate the loss (to share gradients instead of the private labels).
+The process requires additional client-server communication for label protections.

-This paper aims to answer the following research questions, including 1) \textit{``Whether split learning with label protections can really protect the private labels,''} and 2) \textit{``Whether the attack from the adversary can be scalable and robust under different practical settings.''} Some recent studies~\cite{Yuan21, li21, erdogan21, kariyappa21} have reported that the adversary could recover the private labels against split learning under binary~\cite{Yuan21,li21} and multi-class~\cite{erdogan21,kariyappa21} classification tasks.
+This paper aims to answer the following research questions, including 1) \textit{``Whether split learning with label protections can really protect the private labels,''} and 2) \textit{``Whether the attacks of split learning can be robust during both the training and inference phases and against different defense mechanisms.''} Some recent studies~\cite{Yuan21, li22, erdogan21, kariyappa21} have reported that the adversary could recover the private labels against split learning under binary~\cite{Yuan21,li22} and multi-class~\cite{erdogan21,kariyappa21} classification tasks.
 However, it still lacks mathematical analysis of label leakages for multi-class classifications, which is critical for understanding the security performance of split learning.
 Moreover, the existing multi-class label inference attacks~\cite{erdogan21,kariyappa21} may not be applicable under many practical settings (e.g., different positions of cut layers, lack of the victim's model architecture, and diverse training hyperparameters).
-The efficient label inference attack for practical split learning (scalable and robust under different settings) has yet to be developed in the previous works.